richhosk/papers/journal.md

 # Conclusions
 Implementing 80% of the security alerts can be carried out with minimal effort and at very low cost.
 It is recommended that these are perfomed immediately.
 The other alerts can be environment dependent.

+# Figures
+This is the range of data:
+Not Encrypted 7
+Not Redundant 5
+Not firewalled 3